Musleha1/README-Generator-nodeJS/genREADME.md

 ## Installation

-To install necessary dependencies, run the following command: Click the "Code" button within GitHub repo to copy link use the command "git clone" and paste copied link.
-Use the command "npm init -y" to install Node Package Manager.
-Use the command "npm install i" to get npm's inquirer package.
+To install necessary dependencies, run the following command:

 _______________________________________________________________________________________